1. Homepage

 We have not had any new lending during November, however, three lifts have been carried out on already granted credit of approximately SEK 35 million.

-The slightly weaker development during the month is partly explained by a system error that caused the NAV rate for October to show too high a value, which was adjusted to November's NAV to the same extent.
+The somewhat weaker development during the month is partly explained by a system error that caused the NAV rate for October to show too high a value, which was adjusted to November's NAV to the same extent.
 The impact on NAV caused by the error was approximately 0.2 percentage points.
 For unit owners who have received too high an initial price in the fund as a result of the system error, compensation will take place.
 The fund company Finserve Nordic AB is responsible for implementing the compensation through additional issued profit-sharing loans in the Fund that are issued during the month of December.
 For unit owners who sold at too high a NAV price due to the error, the fund company will reimburse the fund for this.
 Thus, these shareholders will not be liable for repayment.

 In summary, no shareholder will suffer losses as a result of the error that occurred.
 Finserve Nordic takes full responsibility for what happened and has tightened its administrative procedures to prevent a similar event from happening in the future.

-To return to the fund's return, SCFI is one of the best Fixed Income hedge funds this year according to HedgeNordic, see link below, with a Sharpe ratio of 4.88% (as of October), a stable level of return and low volatility, which we are extremely proud to be able to give to our fund shareholders.
+To return to the fund's performance, SCFI is one of the best Fixed Income hedge funds this year according to HedgeNordic, see link below, with a Sharpe ratio of 4.88% (as of October), a stable level of return and low volatility, which we are extremely proud to be able to give to our fund shareholders.
 Here you can see more about Fixed Income HedgeNordic and the funds by sorting the columns.

-We have continued ongoing analysis and dialogue with all our borrowers who may have been or are likely to be negatively affected by the macroeconomic development.
+We have continued ongoing analysis and dialogue with all of our borrowers who may have been or are likely to be negatively affected by the macroeconomic development.
 We believe that the portfolio is well positioned for the effects of the macro situation and we will continue the work of being proactive in our analysis and dialogue.
 Direct Lending as an asset class has good opportunities for strong returns as a result of higher interest rates and reduced capital in the market.
-The fund has a large pipeline of borrowers, which means that invested capital can be loaned immediately at very attractive terms and give the fund a good return.
+The fund has a large pipeline of borrowers, which means that invested capital can be loaned immediately on very attractive terms and give the fund a good return.
 Despite negative developments during the year on the stock market, the fund has developed positively during the same period with many financial challenges, which shows the strength and stability of the fund.

 The market and the economy